Simone Spoladore

 Simone Spoladore (born 29 October 1979) is a Brazilian actress.
-Her first film role was Ana in To the Left of the Father.
+Her first film role was as Ana in To the Left of the Father.

-Spoladore won the Gramado Film Festival’s award for Best Actress in 2010.
+Spoladore won the Gramado Film Festival's award for Best Actress in 2010.

+In The Book of Delights, Simone portrays Lóri, an elementary school teacher on a journey to explore the existential aspects of love.
+The film, exploring erotic themes, adapts Clarice Lispector's novel, with director Marcela Lordy incorporating visual elements through structured chapters and photography.